Euova/odin-LandingPage/README.md

 # odin-LandingPage
-A website about my strange addiction to lego :D
+A landing page for lego